Charleston Film Wedding Photographer

 • Every major moment

-• The design
+• The design you invested in

 • The atmosphere

-How Much Is Actually Posed?
+How Much of the Wedding Day Is Posed?

 Roughly 80 to 90 percent of your gallery is candid.